 Bukit Bintang City Centre (BBCC) is located on a 19.4-acre lot within the Golden Triangle at the old Pudu prison site.
 The project features several towers in what will be a city within the city.
 BBCC includes residential apartments, a hotel, office space, and retail.
-There is also a signature tower which is still to be confirmed of its height.
+There is also a signature tower which will be over 400 metres tall.

 Read more about Bukit Bintang City Centre.